intel-lab-lkp/linux/Documentation/process/applying-patches.rst

 	patch -p1 -i path/to/patch-x.y.z

-If your patch file is compressed with gzip or xz and you don't want to uncompress it before applying it, then you can feed it to patch like this instead::
+If your patch file is compressed with gzip or xz and you do not want to uncompress it before applying it, then you can feed it to patch like this instead::